-The ICB will take all necessary steps to counter fraud, bribery and corruption in accordance with this document (the policy) and Service Condition 24 of the NHS Standard Contract.
+The ICB will take all necessary steps to counter fraud, bribery and corruption in accordance with this document (the policy).
 The ICB will seek the appropriate disciplinary, regulatory, civil and criminal sanctions against fraudsters and where possible will recover losses.

-Under Service Condition 24 of the NHS Standard Contract, the ICB is required to obtain the services of an accredited counter fraud specialist(s) (CFS) who is nominated to the NHS Counter Fraud Authority (NHSCFA).
-The CFS is responsible for the completion of a range of preventative counter fraud and bribery tasks, in line with ICB-approved work plans, and for conducting any necessary criminal investigations.
+Under the direction of NHS England, the ICB is required to obtain the services of an accredited counter fraud specialist(s) (CFS) who is nominated to the NHS Counter Fraud Authority (NHSCFA).
+The nominated CFSs are responsible for the completion of a range of preventative counter fraud and bribery tasks, in line with ICB's approved work plan, and for conducting any necessary criminal investigations.
 Locally, the CFS is accountable to the Executive Director of Finance.

-This policy is supported and endorsed by the ICB's Chief Executive and the ICB Board It is based on guidance issued by the NHSCFA in March 2018 and April 2021.
+This policy is supported and endorsed by the ICB's Chief Executive and the ICB Board.
+It is based on guidance issued by the NHSCFA in March 2018 and April 2021.

-The policy is available to all staff on the ICB website: https://northeastnorthcumbria.nhs.uk/about-us/who-we-are/
+The policy is available to all staff on the ICB website: Corporate policies | North East and North Cumbria NHS (northeastnorthcumbria.nhs.uk)